ga6198/seiyuu/README.md

 ## Ideas
 - Feed.
 Should it be focused on Instagram and Twitter, or similar to Pinterest?
 - Seiyuu birthplace map (will store birthplace as text, but may need to store another value as a geopoint)
-- Fun Facts section on details page
+- Fun Facts section on details page + voice samples (Can be played by pressing audio symbol)
 - Home page should just show most viewed pages (+ other stats).
 Group seiyuu from shortest to tallest and group by birthplace

 ## TODO